Special Binomial Products

 The first two are the "perfect square trinomials" and the last is the "difference of squares"

-Remember those patterns, they will save you time and help you solve many algebra puzzles.
+Remember those patterns, they save time and help solve many algebra puzzles.

 Using Them